Skip to content

 This page is specifically about the sea.
 It differs from a national waterfront collection, which also takes in inland lakes and rivers.
 Here the water is the Mediterranean: ramparts above the surf, restored stone hamlets a short walk from the beach, hilltop terraces over a bay, and an estate set on a saltwater oyster lagoon.
 Outdoor celebration is reliable from May through October, when the coast holds long warm evenings and the sea stays swimmable into the autumn.

 Each venue works with couples arriving from the UK, the United States, Australia, Canada, and Ireland, with English-speaking planning support and civil-pathway guidance for couples handling the legal marriage at home.
-Use the comparison table below to filter the 8 properties by coastline, capacity, and setting.
+Use the comparison table below to filter by coastline, capacity, and setting.
 For the broader directory, see our wedding venues in France pillar; for the wider south, see wedding venues in the South of France.

 In brief

 A beach and coastal wedding in the South of France is a celebration by the Mediterranean sea, on the Riviera, the Provençal coast, Corsica, or the Languedoc lagoon.
-We list 8 seafront venues, with hire from €10,080 to €38,500.
+Settings run from seafront fortresses and beachside stone hamlets to hilltop terraces over a bay and an estate on a saltwater oyster lagoon.
+The cost depends mostly on whether the estate is a single seafront building or a cluster of private-pool villas, and on the season.

 Key facts at a glance